Tanzania elections: A choice between Magufuli and democracy? | DW | 27.10.2020

 The 52-year-old lawyer returned to Tanzania at the end of July from Belgium.
 A fierce critic of Magufuli, Lissu had been living there in exile after being shot 16 times by unknown gunmen in September 2017.

 Lissu's election campaign rallies have been well attended.
-His return has ushered in a new mood of anticipation around the elections, analyst El-Noshokaty says.
+His return has ushered in a new mood of anticipation around the elections, said analyst El-Noshokaty.

 "Many young people are talking about politics again and want to vote.
 Previously, there was a noticeable apathy towards politics in the country."